HughP/LinguisticsLibrarianList/LinguisticWebServices.md

 * [LanguageDepot](http://public.languagedepot.org/) Service Provider: _SIL International_ - a sync service for use with FLEx and WeSay products.
 It allows multible people to access the same lexicon data. **Currently in Beta.**
 * [LanguageForge](https://languageforge.org/) Service Provider: _SIL International_ - a browser based lexicon builder, useable by multible users.
 * [TypeCraft](http://typecraft.org/tc2wiki/Main_Page) Service Provider: _Norwegian University of Science and Technology, LingLab_ - A MediaWiki based service allowing annotation and multi language glossing of texts.
-* [PELDA]() Service Provider: _University of Washington Bothell and University of Montana_ - attempts to do phoneme extraction and trascritpion from audio corpora. **Currently in Beta.**
+* PELDA (unknown URL; provider contacted) Service Provider: _University of Washington Bothell and University of Montana_ - attempts to do phoneme extraction and trascritpion from audio corpora. **Currently in Beta.**